-The 2016/17 personal allowance is £11,000.
-Tax bands and rates are applied to each spouse separately, so that each may have taxable income up to £43,000 before they start to pay higher rate tax.
-There is no aggregation of income, no sharing of the tax bands and except in limited circumstances detailed later in this section the personal allowance may not be transferred from one spouse to the other.
+The 2017/18 personal allowance is £11,500.
+Tax bands and rates are applied to each spouse separately, so that each may generally have taxable income up to £45,000 before they start to pay higher rate tax.
+See the income tax rates table for the different bands which apply to Scottish residents.

+For spouses there is no aggregation of income, no sharing of the tax bands and except in limited circumstances detailed later in this section the personal allowance may not be transferred from one spouse to the other.